-Now that Pacific Rim has come out the club idea doesn't sound too rediculous...
+- Now that Pacific Rim has come out the club idea doesn't sound too ridiculous...

-Evolution doesn't work according to plans or logic, it is possible that humanity may have devolved, predicting the future is notoriously difficult.
+- Though evolution is random and doesn't work according to plans or logic; it is unlikely but possible that humanity may have lost these abilities, provided that the future is notoriously difficult.